-Save Our Boys and Girls is a social enterprise, (CiC) that means, we are not-for-profit which was set up in February of 2018.
+Save Our Boys and Girls is a social enterprise, (CiC) that means, we are not-for-profit .
+SOBAG was set up in February of 2018.
 We use our own finances and also raise money to cover our operational costs, providing young people with FREE creative opportunities.
 We are a youth led organisation, listening to our youth board for feedback and ideas.
 We provide and create opportunities for young people and adults in the UK, aged (3 to adults ) on non-targeted programmes and (13 to 24) on targeted programmes.
-We inspire, engage, change and support young people and adults to help pursue positive lifestyles and paths through the creative arts and professional qualifications for specific sectors such as construction, whilst developing new skills helping to support and sustain a healthy and positive lifestyle, which in turn supports the wider communities.
+We inspire, engage, change and support young people and adults to help pursue positive lifestyles and paths through the creative arts industry and provide professional qualifications for specific sectors such as construction, whilst developing new skills to sustain a healthy and positive lifestyle,

 Are you a beginner, expert, or somewhere in between?
 Not to worry!
 We offer a variety of high-quality courses designed to prepare you for your next step.
 We offer placement tests to help match you to your skill level.

 Our programmes, workshops and events can run anywhere from 1 to 6 hours hours a day, up to 5 days a week, including weekends.
 Each programme will include 2 members of SOBAG staff and a young SOBAG ambassador.

 We provide all resources and equipment and can provide up to 20 spaces per programme.

 Our mission is to embrace the pursuit of excellence both inside and outside the classroom.
 We encourage critical thinking and emphasize the learning process.
 We also provide high quality (contract compliant) paperwork and provide detailed feedback including:

 All of our staff have been appropriately screened and vetted and all hold and up to date enhanced DBS.
 All staff have passed our policies and procedures checks.
 SOBAG staff will where ID Badges at all times.